 Historically, peregrines nested in small numbers on bluffs along the Mississippi, Missouri, and Gasconade rivers.
 By the late 1800s only a few pairs remained in the state.
 Reintroduction projects have been relatively successful, and populations of peregrines have been established, with the birds using tall buildings as substitutes for cliff nesting sites, and more returning to former nest sites on suitable bluffs.

-State-endangered; formerly extirpated in our state and from much of North America.
+A species of conservation concern in Missouri.
+Formerly extirpated in our state and from much of North America.
 This is one of the species that was nearly eradicated because of side-effects of DDT and other pesticides.
-Reintroduction efforts hold promise for returning peregrines to our state, and their one day being classified as "rare permanent residents."
+Reintroduction efforts are helping to return peregrines to our state.

 Many of the peregrines living in Missouri’s urban centers were captive-raised and now use nest boxes and other suitable locations on tall buildings for their eggs.
 Nests in the wild are typically a “scrape” with accumulated debris on ledges and cliffs and in old tree cavities.
 Eggs, numbering 3–4, are typically laid from April through June.
 Incubation lasts for 29–32 days, and it takes 35–42 days for the young to fledge.